zengm-games/zengm/CLA-entity.md

 # Contributor Agreement
 ## Entity Contributor exclusive License Agreement including the Traditional Patent License OPTION

-Thank you for your interest in contributing to Basketball GM ("We" or "Us").
+Thank you for your interest in contributing to Basketball GM and Football GM ("We" or "Us").

 The purpose of this contributor agreement ("Agreement") is to clarify and document the rights granted by contributors to Us.
-To make this document effective, please follow the instructions at <https://github.com/dumbmatter/basketball-gm/blob/master/README.md#license-and-contributor-license-agreement>.
+To make this document effective, please follow the instructions at <https://github.com/dumbmatter/gm-games/blob/master/README.md#license-and-contributor-license-agreement>.

 ## 1. DEFINITIONS